sansbacher/Unity2D-Text101/README.md

 (credits for the airport text adventure idea go to an old C++ tutorial for DOS from years ago by Coronado Enterprises I stumbled upon once.
 But the implementation in Unity using 'States' is mine)

-This is for Unity 2018.
+This is for Unity 2018, not anything newer. (but could be used with some modifications)